Lolligerhans/vsob/README.md

 ### Add data columns

 Prepend the line number.
 Prepend author names.
 Convert line numbers into game numbers.
-Use the greppable non-ASCII character `┃` as delimiter.
+Use the grep-able non-ASCII character `┃` as delimiter.

 1. Line numbers are formatted to make them sort correctly lexicographically.
 1. Names are grepped to be between the first `{` and the non-ASCII character `—` (or `}` as fallback for the special case `{ Unknown }`).
 Conversion to lower case ensures consistent sorting between different upper/lower case spellings of the same names.